 We’ll also visit a castle on a hill, view an area of México City while riding on a Segway, wander through Frida Kahlo’s home, and visit one of the most impressive archaeological sites in México; the awesome ancient city of Teotihuacán.

-Heading west and then south to the State of México, we’ll have the opportunity to see exquisite ceramic artwork in the Museo del Barro in Metepec, marvel at magnificent stain glass in Toluca, visit an ancient Aztec warrior ceremonial site in Malinalco, stroll around Cuernavaca – the City of Eternal Spring in the state of Morelos, walk the narrow cobbled streets in the old mining town of Taxco, enter a vast underground cave system in the Grutas de Cacahuamilpa National Park, stroll among thousands of flowers and plants at Jardines de México, and meet local artisans in their galleries in Tepoztlán.
+Heading west and then south to the State of México, we’ll have the opportunity to see exquisite ceramic artwork in the Museo del Barro in Metepec, marvel at magnificent stain glass in Toluca, visit an ancient Aztec warrior ceremonial site in Malinalco, stroll around Cuernavaca – the City of Eternal Spring in the state of Morelos, walk the narrow cobbled streets in the old mining town of Taxco in Guerrero state, enter a vast underground cave system in the Grutas de Cacahuamilpa National Park, stroll among thousands of flowers and plants at Jardines de México, and meet local artisans in their galleries in Tepoztlán.

 Nightly accommodations will be at clean and comfortable hotels located in city centers.

 Join us for this fun and interesting Best of México City, Toluca, Cuernavaca, Taxco & Tepoztlán 14 day journey through the central México valley and surrounding regions.